Jones: Cowboys glad to have 'best player' Elliott signed

-Running back Ezekiel Elliott and the Dallas Cowboys agreed to a six-year, $90 million contract that ends his five-week holdout.
+Running back Ezekiel Elliott and the Dallas Cowboys agreed to a six-year, $90 million contracts that end his five-week holdout.
 Cowboys owner Jerry Jones said Wednesday that Elliott earned his massive payday.

 "Zeke has been arguably our best player," said Jones, who was in New York to ring the opening bell at the Stock Exchange, in an interview with CNBC.
 "I'm not trying to be unfair to anybody else.
 But he's an incremental part to our success.
 We're glad to get him booked in, we're glad to have him on the team.
 "And he plays a position that has some pretty interesting dynamics to it because running backs are short-lived, although we had what I consider to be one of the top five greatest ones in Emmitt Smith, and Emmitt ran the ball for 13 years.
 So you don't have to have a four- or five-year career to be a running back.
 On the other hand, Zeke allows us to create such problems for the defense that then we can open it up to our passing, open it up for Dak Prescott."